Guidance on the Destruction of Records Containing Confidential Data

 - data concerning health or sex life and sexual orientation;

 - biometric data where processed to uniquely identify a person.

-The University offers records management advice through the Governance and Compliance Office.
-Please contact Lynette Hunter on ext.
+The University offers records management advice through Governance Services.
+Please contact Lynette Williams on ext.
 8530 or 3276.

 [a] Records Retention Schedule